Frogrilla/Frogrilla/README.md

 - 👢 BOOT is broken with Computer Interface I think and needs better implimentation
 - 🔢 RCH needs a toggle
 - ✅ I plan on learning how to make Gorila Tag Quest mods
+- ✏️ Might draw new thumbnails for my mods

 =====================================================================